linode/manager/docs/development-guide/04-fetching-data.md

   );
 ```

 Loading and error states are managed by React Query.
-The example above becomes greatly simplified:
+The earlier username display example becomes greatly simplified:

 ```tsx
 import * as React from "react";